 The drinking age in Canada is 19 years old in most provinces and 18 years old in Quebec, Alberta, and Manitoba

 The first national park in Canada was Banff National Park established in 1885.
 Three years after the first National Park in the world was established in the United States (Yellowstone National Park)

-Canada's national parks are massive and 30 national parks in the country are larger than many countries!
+The country's national parks are massive and 30 national parks in the country are larger than many countries!

-Wood Buffalo National Park is the second largest national park on earth.
+Wood Buffalo National Park is the second-largest national park on earth.
 Located between Alberta and the Northwest Territories it was established to allow the Wood Bison to roam freely.

 And that is some of our favourite fun facts of the day.

 I'll be updating this post as we learn more.
 If you have an interesting fact about Canada, we'd love to hear it!